How to read your solar proposal

 Congratulations!
 You’ve taken a big step towards going solar and have at least one solar proposal from an installer.
 Now what?
 The most important thing is to have confidence that you are making the right decision for you.
 Confidence comes from knowledge and that comes from asking questions.
 We have a list of common questions in our Solar FAQ guide to reference during the process.

-Four key considerations
+Five key considerations

 1) Total cost of your system before incentives: This price should reflect the total “turn key” cost including design, permitting, etc. In many cases, the installer can adjust the proposed solar array size up or down to fit within a specific budget or desired level of energy production and performance.
 Even smaller systems provide a similar payoff period but will cost less upfront.